Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Pagination.md

     };
     ```

-2. Use the style to create a new instance of the Pagination:
+2. Use the style to create a new instance of a `Pagination` class:
     ```cs
     var _pagination = new Pagination(_style);
     _pagination.IndicatorCount = 3;
     _pagination.SelectedIndex = 2;
     ```

-3. Add the pagination to the parent:
+3. Add the pagination to the control:
    ```cs
    _rootView.Add(_pagination);
    ```

 The following output is generated when the pagination is created using style:

 ![Pagination2](./media/PaginationExample_Animated.gif)

-<a name="createWithCustomStyle"></a>
-## Create with defined styles
+## Create with custom styles

-You can define a style based on the User Experience (UX), and then use the style to create a pagination.
+You can define a style based on the User Experience (UX), and then use the style to create pagination.

-1. Define a custom style inside the namespace (called `YourNameSpace` - used in the second point of this example):
+1. Define a custom style inside the namespace:
     ```cs
     internal class CustomPaginationStyle : StyleBase
     {